Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

 1. Simple grey background with blue text.
 Help it stand out from the rest of the website and draw user attention.

+2. Slight drop shadow on mouse hover, to show the user is focused on the card.

 **Feature Cards**

 1. Display the relevant user information based on section of the website - i.e. Member displays `Name: | Role: | Title (if title holder):`

 2. Dark Blue background, bold white text.
 Draw the users eye and contrast the websites Amber coloured theme.
 Stylised to include lighter Blue strips to separate information and improve readability for users.

+3. Same drop shadow as above.

 **Alerts**